Ricky434/vfioConfigs/helps/notes.md

 **Unrelated**

-Resizable bar + above 4GB bla bla is actually good for performance too bad it's not supported by my cpu (i think it is by my gpu though) also it shouldn't have impact on vm config or stability
+Resizable bar + above 4GB bla bla is actually good for performance also it shouldn't have impact on vm config or stability

 ---